-Traineeships will be available to adults, providing participants with the skills and qualifications necessary to secure employment in their chosen occupation.
+The NI Traineeship provides participants with the skills and gualifications necessary to secure employment in their chosen occupation.
 Each Traineeship has been developed with employers to ensure that what you learn and the skills you develop are what employers are looking for.
 Traineeships will allow participants to progress to an apprenticeship at Level 3 or alternatively to Further Education at Level 3.